 How Much Sodium Should I Eat?

-The Recommended Daily Allowance (RDA) for sodium is 1,500-2,300mg per day.(1) This is how much salt is recommended for a general healthy diet.
-Most of us are eating much more sodium than we need.
+The Recommended Daily Allowance (RDA) for sodium is 1,500-2,300mg per day.(1) This is how much salt is recommended for a general healthy diet, yet most of us are eating much more sodium than we need.
 The average American eats about 3,400mg (and up to 8,000mg!) per day.(2)

 Coincidentally, people with kidney disease or kidney stones should also limit sodium to 1,500-2,300mg per day!
-A low sodium diet can help control blood pressure to protect your kidneys and heart.
+Following a low sodium diet can help control blood pressure to protect your kidneys and heart.
 Lower sodium intake is correlated with slower cyst growth in people with Polycystic Kidney Disease.(3)(4)

 Can I Have Hot Sauce on a Low Sodium Diet?

 Yes!
-Hot sauce can absolutely fit into a low sodium diet.
-Hot sauce packs a huge flavor punch.
-So, even though there is sodium in hot sauce, there is more flavor compared to the same amount of sodium in plain salt.
-Adding a little hot sauce can help cut down how much salt you add to your food.
+Hot sauce packs a huge flavor and can absolutely fit into a low sodium diet.
+Even though there is sodium in hot sauce, there is more flavor compared to the same amount of sodium in plain salt.
+Therefore, adding a little hot sauce can help cut down how much salt you add to your food.

 It is important to pay attention to portion size.
 Dousing your food in hot sauce will likely add too much sodium.
-But, you can add a few drops for great flavor!
+Fortunately, you only need a few drops for great flavor!
 Notice that the portion size for hot sauce is 1 teaspoon.

 Low Sodium Hot Sauce Alternatives